Quaser41/Crypto-Bot/README.md

 Lowering these thresholds allows more trades, while raising them makes the bot more selective:

+- `CONFIDENCE_THRESHOLD`: Baseline confidence required before a prediction is considered tradable.
+Defaults to `0.78`.
 - `MIN_VOLATILITY_7D`: Minimum 7‑day volatility required to analyze a symbol.
   Defaults to `0.0001`.
-- `SUPPRESS_CLASS1_CONF`: If a prediction indicates a small loss and the confidence is below this value (default `0.85`), the trade is suppressed.
+- `SUPPRESS_CLASS1_CONF`: If a prediction indicates a small loss and the confidence is below this value (default `0.88`), the trade is suppressed.
 - `HIGH_CONF_BUY_OVERRIDE`: Confidence needed to upgrade small/big gain
   predictions to BUY signals.
-Defaults to `0.75`.
+Defaults to `0.84`.
 - `VERY_HIGH_CONF_BUY_OVERRIDE`: Strongest BUY override for gain predictions.
   Defaults to `0.90`.

-By adjusting these values, users can tune the bot's sensitivity to predictions and market volatility without modifying the source code.
+These defaults were derived from isotonic probability calibration and analysis of ROC and precision-recall curves on the expanded validation set.
+By adjusting them, users can further tune the bot's sensitivity to predictions and market volatility without modifying the source code.